epec254/synthetic-simulator/README.md

 #### 2. question_generator_callable

-> **Note:** You should not need to modify this callable - it's built to work with Databricks' Agent Evaluation Synthetic Generation API.
+> **Note:** You should not need to modify the default implentation of this callable in `simulator_service.synthetic_generation` - it's built to work with Databricks' Agent Evaluation Synthetic Generation API.
 However, you can replace it with your own function if you want to generate the next turn of conversation using a custom LLM call or different approach.

 ```python
 def question_generator_callable(context: str, agent_description: str) -> List[Dict[str, str]]: